• Skip to primary navigation

 STEP SIX: Now, this recipe does require a bit of chill time, which I know can be a turn-off for those of us out there who are simply too impatient but it will keep your cookies from spreading in the oven.
 So, cover and pop the dough into the refrigerator for 30 minutes.

-STEP SEVEN: When your 30 minutes are up, preheat the oven to 350ºF and line a baking sheet with parchment paper or silicone baking mats.
+STEP SEVEN: When your 30 minutes are up, preheat the oven to 350ยบF and line a baking sheet with parchment paper or silicone baking mats.
 You may need a couple of baking sheets, depending on how much you can fit on each one.
-Scoop out your dough and drop them a couple of inches from each other.
+Scoop out your dough using an ice cream scoop and drop them a couple of inches from each other.
 Bake for 10-12 minutes.

-Apple pie cookies on brown parchment with a glass of milk and white chocolate chips.
+Apple cinnamon cookies on brown parchment with a glass of milk and white chocolate chips.

 Expert Tips